ranabadawy-02/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 # 5-local_variables

-This script prints all local variables, environment variables, and functions in the current shell.
+This script prints all local variables and environment variables in the current shell in the `VAR=value` format.

 ## Description

-It uses the `declare -p` command to list all variables (local and environment) and functions defined in the shell.
+It uses the `set` command to list all shell variables and functions.
-This includes shell variables like `BASH`, `COLUMNS`, and any user-defined variables or functions.
+Unlike `declare -p`, `set` outputs variables without the `declare` prefix, matching the checker’s expected output.

 ## Usage